-- If you could not successfully submit proposals on the Google Form, please download the 2019 proposal form and fill it in, and then send it to the conference committee at firstname.lastname@example.org .
+- If you could not successfully submit proposals on the Google Form, please contact the conference committee at firstname.lastname@example.org .

 - Please note that for your proposal to be considered it must comply with the following requirements.
 Thank you for your cooperation.

 Submitting a proposal to present an individual paper, or to put a poster up on a designated wall

 If you are submitting a proposal, please note that abstracts need to be in an acceptable (standard) form of written English and, for an individual paper or a poster, should be 150-200 words in length.